Home → Live → My Neighbourhood → Environmental health → Smoke from Woodfire Heaters

 Residents who use a wood heater to warm their home in winter should follow this advice to protect the health and safety of their family.
 Wood heaters can also bother your neighbours by emitting smelly smoke and reducing air quality.

-Report smoke from woodfire heaters
+Lodge a complaint for smoke from woodfire heaters

 We investigate woodfire heaters that may be a public health nuisance and provide advice to woodfire heater owners to address issues.